ali-shoaib-goraya/Data-Science-Project/README.md

 ## Contributing

 We welcome contributions from the community!
 Whether it's fixing bugs, adding new features, or improving documentation, every contribution is valuable.
-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.
+Feel free to fork this repository, make your changes, and submit a pull request.

 ## Dependencies